Tag: Swath

 Figure 7 shows the average deposition by configuration based on deposit density.
 Figure 8 shows the average deposition by configuration, based on percent area covered.
 Based on deposit density, there were 55% more deposits on the downwind side of the sampler for Orchard configuration set to set to 500 microns compared to the Modified configuration set to 350 microns.

-The average swath widths calculated from percent area covered (Figure 9) and deposit density (Figure 10) are shown with standard deviation.
+The average swath widths calculated from deposit density (Figure 9) and percent area covered (Figure 10) are shown with standard deviation.
 While it appears the swath width is less around 14 m/s, it is statistically insignificant and the response to speed is essentially flat.
+As with prior studies, swath widths calculated from deposit density are larger than those calculated from percent area covered.

 Observations